clastix/kubectl-login/README.md

 `kubectl-login` is a CLI utility to discover and securely login Kubernetes clusters across multiple operating environments, including loacal setups and cloud providers, i.e. EKS, AKS, GKE.
 It can be used as `kubectl` plugin or as standalone binary.

-Based on the configured authentication mechanism, e.g. TLS client, OIDC, it will login users in the Kubernetes clusters they are allowed to access and generate a `kubeconfig` for a chosen cluster.
+Based on the configured authentication mechanism, e.g. TLS client, OIDC, it will log in users in the Kubernetes clusters they are allowed to access and generate a `kubeconfig` for a chosen cluster.

 ## Features